 Jonathan Seed, the Founder and President, began his career at Franklin Resources where he was an Assistant Portfolio Manager for their then quantitative asset arm, Franklin Asset Management Systems.
 There, he helped build value biased equity portfolios.
 After graduating with honors from the University of Chicago Booth School of Business, he began a 20 year career on Wall Street focused on fixed income.
 He started in fixed income research before switching to institutional sales, leaving Credit Suisse as Managing Director in 2009 for RBS Securities and leaving the industry altogether in 2014, after which he started Seed Wealth Management, Inc., a Registered Investment Advisor incorporated in the state of Illinois.

 DISCLAIMER: Diversification and asset allocation does not assure or guarantee better performance and cannot eliminate the risk of investment loss.
 Before investing, you should carefully read the applicable volatility disclosure for any underlying fund, which can be found in their current prospectus.
-See also our ADV and summary ADV form CRS for more complete information on our firm.
+See also our ADV and Form CRS for more complete information on our firm.